promised-ai/redpoll-website/content/blog/otacon-genomics.md

 In plant breeding, we have a portfolio of plants from which we choose pairs to breed in order to achieve some objective &mdash; usually to improve performance.
 In corn, we might wish to maximize grain yield.

 From our portfolio, we choose a set of pairs.
 For each pair, we grow both plants and breed them.
 From this breeding we achieve a set of *hybrids* which we plant, grow, and measure.
 The things we like, we advance; the things we don't like we forget about.
 Hybrids are usually subject to years of further testing and modification.
-Aadditional modification is done via other breeding techniques like back-crossing, or biotech modification like gene enineering.
+Additional modification is done via other breeding techniques like back-crossing, or biotech modification like gene engineering.
 Plants that make it through the gauntlet become products and find themselves as a part of the starting portfolio for future breeding.

 ## Molecular Breeding